eden-brekke/data-viz-challenge/README.md

 [Rainbow Button](https://codepen.io/astitva2009/embed/ExQeNxb?height=441&theme-id=dark&default-tab=result&slug-hash=ExQeNxb&user=astitva2009&name=cp_embed_51#css-box)
 [Rotate Axis Labels](https://stackoverflow.com/questions/20947488/d3-grouped-bar-chart-how-to-rotate-the-text-of-x-axis-ticks)

+### Known Bugs

+- Waiting For Input animation does not load when navigating between chart pages, will re-render if you navigate to home first.
+- Have to click on the generate chart button twice, once to get rid of the input animation and a second time to generate the graph, if the waiting for input animation is not visible, you only need to click the generate chart button once.

 ## Assignment as Described by IHME

 Below are the specifications that were laid out for the application by GIG at IHME